-Here are the 20 comprehensive ways to save money for travel.
-I also ask fellow travelers other ways to save money to help us achieve our dream trip or vacation.
+I also ask fellow travelers for other ways to save money to help us achieve our dream trip or vacation.

 Stop buying plastic water bottles.
 Buy a reusable water bottle or tumbler, attach a water filter, and take it everywhere you go.
 You save the planet and you save money.

 The cable is becoming a thing of the past.
 There are other ways you can get your entertainment for free or cheaper.
 I know someone who pays for cable tv and only watches CNN!
 That’s a waste of money wherein you can just watch news online for free.
 The internet is full of entertainment now!

 5. Cut Your Landline

 Who else is using a landline?
 We have a landline as a part of our Wifi and Cable package.
 Other than that, we have never used our landline.
 But IF you don’t need it, cut it.
 You have your phone to contact your family or friends or other people.